tandao0909/hands-on-with-DS/Chapter 6/note.md

 - First, it traverses the tree to find the node the instance belongs to, then it returns the ratio of class k in that node.
 - For example, your instance is a flower whose petals 5 cm long and 1.5 cm wide.
 Its node is the left node, depth 2, so the Decision Tree will output the following probabilities: 0% for Iris Setosa (0/54), 90.7% for Iris Versicolor (49/54) and 9.3% for Iris Virginica (5/54).
 - If you ask the model to predict the class, it will output class 1 (Iris Versicolor) because it has the highest possibility.
+- Notice that the estimated probabilities will be identical everywhere in the sample region.
+For example, If you ask the model to predict a new flower whose petals 6 cm long and 1.5 cm wide, then the estimated probabilities and therefore, the predicted class will be the same as our previous instance (even though it more likely to be an *Iris virginia*) in this case.

 # The CART Training Algorithm